davidgs/DatesI18n/README.md

 **Note:** Not all languages have all parts translated!
 Soo the `lang/` directory for languages supported.
 See the individual `.json` file for which parts of the Days/Months are provided.

 If you would like to provide additional translations or additions to a given translation, please submit a PR!

+See [Supported Languages](supported-langs.yml) for a current list of fully- or partially-supported languages